sftpgo/docs/docs/tutorials/eventmanager-retention.md

 #### Per-user notifications

-If you want each user to receive their own retention report instead of a single aggregated email, enable **Split events** on the rule.
+If you want each user to receive their own retention report instead of a single aggregated email, enable **Split reports** on the data retention action.
 In split mode:

-- `{{.Email}}` is automatically set to the user's email address.
+- `{{.Email}}` is automatically set to the user's email addresses.
 - `{{.ObjectName}}` is set to the username.
-- The rule fires once per user, so each user receives only their own report.
+- The email action runs once per user, so each user receives only their own report.

-Set the email recipients to `{{ stringJoin .Email "," }}` to automatically use the user's configured email address.
+Set the email recipients to `{{.Email}}` to automatically use the user's configured email addresses.

+:information_source: The report can be rendered in the body, attached as `{{.RetentionReports}}`, or both: notifications are sent in either case.

 ### Option B — HTTP webhook